 I am interested in developing better theoretical frameworks for empirical psychologists and neuroscientists to work with.
 More specifically, I hope my work can help researchers see the empirical invalidity of many mechanistic and disembodied assumptions inherent in current cognitive models.
 I am generally sympathetic to enactive and embodied approaches to cognition and to ambitions of looking at cognitive processes as temporal and as physically, socially, historically and contextually situated, and of grounding higher cognition in more basic sensorimotor and somatic functions.
 However, so far many such theoretical ambitions have fallen short of specific and applicable positive theories, and many 'embodied' theories suffer from too much abstraction themselves.
 Ideas thus need to be better rooted in biological and behavioral detail to more directly provide new paradigms for scientific research.
-My current main neuroscience collaboration is with Elizabeth Torres at Rutgers (see articles & press coverage).
+My current main neuroscience collaboration is with Elizabeth Torres at Rutgers (see articles & press).

 Within philosophy my work will normally be categorized as pertaining to philosophy of neuroscience, mind and cognitive science, but often it also touches on issues of scientific methodology, epistemology, metaphysics, language, ethics, aesthetics, education, privacy and technology.
-Omnipresent in my work is the oddly appendixed field of history of philosophy and I can proudly label most of my ideas as having a high percentage of recycled material.
+Omnipresent in my work is the oddly appendixed field of history of philosophy and I can proudly label most of my ideas as having a high percentage of recycled material. (see article links and attempt at thematic subdivision below)

 Then there is my feminism, which on the one hand is a personal response to current gender politics but on the other hand an integral piece of my contextual cognitive projects.
 The glue between my practical and theoretical philosophical interests is thus the idea that normativity, historicity and sociality are core features of the dynamic human mind and engagements - from the political to the perceptual.
 But here are a couple of more isolated short pieces: 1) on the biological incoherence of neo-liberalism and the "pro-life" stance 'Pregnancy - a paradox for ultra-individualism', 2) on the dangers of baby face masks in the public image called 'Botoxing Female Authority' and 3) on the value of women flirting with women entitled 'Beyond Bitches and Caregivers'.
 And here some ponderings regarding women and the societies that harbor them.